jennadar/5G-Core-Implementation-Using-Slicing/Documents/final-README.md

-## Overview and Changes in configuration files of Open5GS 5GC C-Plane
+## Overview and Changes in configuration files of Open5GS 5GC C-Plane and UERANSIM

-The Basic Control Plane consists of AMF, NSSF, NRF, UDM, PCF, NEF, AUSF, SMF and each of them perform their respective tasks.
-Here in our architecture we have small changes where SMF is more than one.
-We have four SMFs and each with dedicated APN/DNN.
+The Core Control Plane of Open5GS 5GC comprises essential components such as AMF, NSSF, NRF, UDM, PCF, NEF, AUSF, and SMF, each serving specific functions.
+In our setup, we've made slight modifications where we have multiple instances of SMF, totaling four, each assigned to a dedicated APN/DNN.
+Below are the configuration changes starting with AMF:

-Starting with AMF configuration changes.
+The AMF configuration has been modified as follows:
-Note : Only the changes are mentioned here

 - `amf.yaml`
 ~~~